List of alien races in Marvel Comics: Ba-Bani

 First appeared in Avengers, the Ba-Bani are a humanoid race with yellow skin and orange or yellow hair.
 They are governed by local military dictatorships, tend to be warlike and engaging in a planet-wide war.
-They are native to the planet Ba-Banis, an Earth-like world which orbits the star they call Ba.
+They are native to the planet Ba-Banis, an Earth-like world which orbits the star Ba.

 Baluurians

 First appearing in Fantastic Four, the Baluurians are a humanoid race, stronger and tougher than humans.
 Baluurians are native to the Negative Zone, where they have established an empire.
-Blastaar and Burstaar are Baluurians.
+Blastaar and his son Burstaar are Baluurians.

 Betans

-First appeared in Godzilla, the Betans humanoid race with light purple skin, two-toed feet, and wings which enable them to fly in low-gravity environments.
+First appeared in Godzilla, the Betans are a humanoid race with light purple skin, two-toed feet, and wings which enable them to fly in low-gravity environments.
 They live on the planet Beta.
 Their technology is superior to that of Earth and they are capable of faster than light travel.
 The people of Beta were engaged in centuries in a war with the neighboring planet Megan.